MikeWoodward/English-Football-Forecasting/Notes/league_notes.md

 Gravesend & Northfleet changed their name to Ebbsfleet United in 2007, so I've used the modern name from the club formation in 1946.

+On 2019-04-17, a match was scheduled to take place between Bolton Wanderers and Brentford.
+Unfortunately, the Bolton players hadn't been paid, so they refused to play.
+The match was called off.
+Although the match was originally going to be rescehduled, the Football Association (FA) awarded the match to Brentford 1-0 without it being played.
+I've chosen to keep the score in the data even though the match wasn't played.
+I've done this for simplicity.

+Over the years, the FA has deducted points from teams for a range of issues, mostly involving financial issues.
+In my analysis, I've not included these point deductions because they reflect off-the-field issues.